Staying Calm When You Work From Home With Kids

 Unfollow Work-From-Home Moms on Social Media

 I mean no offense to your favorite Influencers and their dreamy, dust-free mid-century furniture but understand that these people are not really living the same life that you are.
-These are “mompreneurs” who oftentimes have financially hard-hitting partners and staged photography sessions to make their home and work-at-home life look ideal and focusing on these unrealistic ideals is unhealthy and distracting to your own goals which are likely much less filtered.
+These “mompreneurs” usually have financially hard-hitting partners and staged photography sessions to make their home and work-at-home life look ideal.
+Working from home with kids is anything but!
+I've found that focusing on these unrealistic ideals is unhealthy and distracting to my own goals which are much less filtered.
 Remember, fun to look at, entertainment even, but not real life.
 Working from home in real life means that someone spilled milk in the couch and you’ll be visiting Mount Laundry before bed.

 Be Diligent with Boundaries and Cutting Out Distractions